By Tori Peglar

 If you want a Yellowstone experience that goes beyond viewing the incredible landscapes and wildlife through your windshield, check out Flying Pig Adventure Co.

-“When people come to Yellowstone National Park, they want to interact and engage with the landscape, and they don’t always know how to do it since it’s a wild place,” says Sandy Bierle, owner of the Flying Pig Adventure Co.
-“We make this place accessible to people off the beaten path, and it enriches their whole perspective on the park.”
+“When people come to Yellowstone National Park, they want to interact and engage with the landscape, and they don’t always know how to do it since it’s a wild place,” says Sandy Bierle, owner of the Flying Pig Adventure Co., and a former marine biologist “We make this place accessible to people off the beaten path, and it enriches their whole perspective on the park.”

 A great way to experience the area is via raft on the Yellowstone River.
 With Flying Pig, you can literally walk to the river from the company’s headquarters.
 The Yellowstone is not a class V river, Bierle says, so while there are fun rapids, a big part of your rafting experience is being on the river, seeing the rolling landscape and viewing wildlife.